mawenAtr/bank-app-project/README.md

    bank-app-project

-Mobile aplication build android (Java) and Spring boot backend.
+Mobile application build android (Java) and Spring boot backend.
 Basic activities such as logging in, creating an account , transfer and history transaction.

 #1.
 Features